CodistoConnect/CodistoConnect-WooCommerce/readme.txt

 The only full catalog sync native WooCommerce extension for integrating Amazon & eBay.

 Amazon & eBay integration is all Codisto does.
 By solely focusing on Amazon & eBay integration, Codisto ensures it is the leading provider of SaaS marketplace integration extensions.

+*Please note the plugin is free to download and install but the integration service requires a monthly subscription (after the 30 day free trial).
+Please see pricing plans [here](https://codisto.com/linq/pricing.html)*

 = Key Features =